UbiquityRobotics/social_robots/README.md

 https://drive.google.com/file/d/19U_x6vFEVjjFgZCUaca_1ppjOqHL-PuS/view?usp=sharing

-I also added a draft of an article I was planning to submit to Servo, I would appreciate comments(issues) or edits (pull requests).
-If you have major suggestions, commit edits to a new branch.
+I also have a copy of a draft of the Rosie Servo article, any comments please use issues.
+I am not sure if github supports edits to .odt documents.